DougAnderson444/wurbo/README.md

 # Wurbo

+Proof of concept web framework using wasm components.
+All input and UI generation is done in Wasm, so there cannot be "call home" vulnerabilities over your data inputs.
+This means you can use guest Apps (wasm components) in a trustless fashion in your host app.

-[WIP] Like [Turbo](https://github.com/hotwired/turbo), but using [Wasm Components](https://github.com/WebAssembly/component-model).
+Like [Turbo](https://github.com/hotwired/turbo), but using [Wasm Components](https://github.com/WebAssembly/component-model).
 Kind of like [Elm](https://guide.elm-lang.org/architecture/) too?
 Render HTML from wasm ui components.
 Inject reactivity perhaps?
 Anything goes.

 ## Example

-- Example Guest component is [`crates/hello`](./crates/hello/lib.rs)
+- Example Guest component is [`crates/hello`](./crates/hello/src/lib.rs)
 - Example Host app is [`src/routes/+page.svelte`](./src/routes/+page.svelte)

 ## Demo